What level of photographic expertise is required for the tour?

 What is the cancellation policy?

 There are penalties for cancellation and travelers are advised to obtain appropriate travel insurance.
 We can help you do that.
-The cancellation policy is as follows: For the daily tours, after you have registered, the cancellation fee is 20€ per person.
-Within 60 days of your tour start date - $40€.
-Within 30 days - $60€, and within 15 days, the total amount.
-For the package tours, after you have registered, there is a non-refundable deposit of 25% .
-The balance is due 60 days prior to your arrival date.
+The cancellation policy is as follows: For the daily half-day tours, after you have registered, the cancellation fee is 20€ per person.
+Within 60 days of your tour start date , $40€.
+Within 30 days, $60€, and within 15 days, the total amount.
+For the package tours, multi-city tours, or multi-day tours, after you have registered, there is a non-refundable deposit of 25%, and the balance is due 30 days prior to your arrival date.
+We encourage you to take out travel insurance.
+Under special circumstances we may waive cancellation fees.

 Do I need travel insurance?